disguise-one/RenderStream-shader/doc/uniforms.md

-# Shader uniform syntax
+# Shader Uniform Syntax

-Uniforms take the form:
+Uniforms in GLSL shaders define properties that remain constant over a single frame.
+They are declared as:

 `uniform <type> <name> = <default value>; // RS: <attr>=<value> <attr2>="<value with spaces>"`

-Other than the `<type>` and `<name>`, which are required by GLSL syntax, all other values are optional.
+Only `<type>` and `<name>` are required by GLSL syntax.
+All other values are optional.

-## Common attributes
+## Common Attributes
-All uniforms are able to use the following attributes

 ### `group`
-Puts the exposed parameter into a different group in the Designer UI.
+Organizes the exposed parameter into a specific group in the Designer UI.

 ### `display`
-Change the text the exposed parameter is displayed as in the Designer UI.
+Specifies a custom label for the parameter in the Designer UI.

-## Numeric attributes
+## Numeric Attributes

-Numeric attributes, including vectors, are controllable using the following attributes
+For numeric uniforms, including vectors, the following attributes are available:

 ### `isColour`
-If set to `True`, specifies that the vec4 is treated as a colour.
+If set to `True`, treats the `vec4` as a colour.

 ### `min`, `max`, `step`
-For floating point and vector values, provides the range used for editing within Designer.
+Defines the range and step size for editing floating-point and vector values in Designer.

 ### `engine`
-Executes the contents of the attribute as python code which sets the uniform.
-The uniform is not exposed.
-There are a number of variables available:
+Executes Python code to set the uniform value dynamically.
+The uniform is not exposed as a parameter.
+Available variables include:

-* `frameData` - the RS.FrameData object for the current frame.
+- `frameData`: The `RS.FrameData` object for the current frame.
-* `stream` - the RS.StreamDescription object for the current stream
+- `stream`: The `RS.StreamDescription` object for the current stream.
-* `paramValues` - the values for the exposed parameters, allowing computed properties based on other uniforms.
+- `paramValues`: Values of other exposed parameters, enabling computed properties.

-The example shaders use the engine attribute.
-For example, a uniform which contains the resolution of the current stream served by this instance could be
+Example:

 `uniform vec2 iResolution; // RS: engine=(stream.width,stream.height)`

-#### `FrameData` properties
+#### `FrameData` Properties

-    tTracked: ctypes.c_double   # disguise tracked time - not related to animation
+- `tTracked`: Tracked time (not related to animation).
-    localTime: ctypes.c_double  # Engine-local animation time
+- `localTime`: Engine-local animation time.
-    localTimeDelta: ctypes.c_double  # delta time since the last frame affecting the engine-local animation time
+- `localTimeDelta`: Time delta since the last frame.
-    frameRateNumerator: ctypes.c_uint
-    frameRateDenominator: ctypes.c_uint
-    flags: FrameDataFlags  # Flags to control frame processing
+- `frameRateNumerator`, `frameRateDenominator`: Frame rate details.
+- `flags`: Frame processing flags.
-    scene: ctypes.c_uint32  # Hash of the selected scene for this frame.
+- `scene`: Hash of the selected scene for this frame.

-#### `StreamDescription` properties
+#### `StreamDescription` Properties

-    handle: StreamHandle
-    channel: ctypes.c_char_p
-    mappingId: ctypes.c_uint64
-    iViewpoint: ctypes.c_int32
-    name: ctypes.c_char_p
-    width: ctypes.c_uint32
-    height: ctypes.c_uint32
-    format: RSPixelFormat
-    clipping: ProjectionClipping
+- `handle`, `channel`, `mappingId`, `iViewpoint`, `name`: Stream metadata.
+- `width`, `height`: Stream resolution.
+- `format`: Pixel format.
+- `clipping`: Projection clipping.

-## Sampler attributes
+## Sampler Attributes

-Samplers have different attributes to control the source of the texture data and how the sampler interprets texture data.
+Samplers control texture data sources and interpretation.
+Attributes include:

 ### `image`
 The texture data is loaded as an image from the `images` folder.
 It is not exposed as a parameter to RenderStream.